josematute/sql-langgraph-agent/README.md

 -   Create a [LangSmith](https://smith.langchain.com/) account
 -   Create a LangSmith API key
 -   Add it to your `.env` file as shown above

+## Acknowledgments

+This project is based on the [LangChain Essentials - Python](https://academy.langchain.com/courses/langchain-essentials-python) course from LangChain Academy.
+The agent implementation follows patterns and examples from the course materials, particularly:

+-   Lesson 1: Create Agent - SQL agent implementation
+-   Lesson 6: Memory - Conversation memory with `InMemorySaver`

+The original course materials and examples can be found in the [LangChain Essentials GitHub repository](https://github.com/langchain-ai/lca-langchainV1-essentials/tree/main/python).